CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 (c) Incomplete applications and applications not accompanied by the fee as set forth in Rule .0301 of this Chapter shall not be processed and shall be returned to the applicant.

-(j) In cases where the applicant is ineligible for examination for failure to meet the requirements set forth in Rules and statutes, the applicant shall be notified by letter and advised of the reason for ineligibility.
+(e) In cases where the applicant is ineligible for examination as set forth in G.S.
+90A-77, the applicant shall be notified by letter and advised of the reason for ineligibility.

 Eff.
 February 1, 2011;